hailoc12/vimrc/README.md

 bash install_nvim_linux.sh
 ```

+## How to install new plugin?
+Only need to git submodule add Vim plugin to my_plugins folder, vimrc settings will auto load it

 # Important shortcuts to remember
 ### Fix tlib error
 move to line 77 and remove --complete=command arguments